A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Analyzing Global Dynamics by ODE

+Note that for any solution $X(t)$ to \eqref{ODE_SGD}, i.e., the mean ODE of SGD, $X(\frac{1}{1-\mu}t)$ is a solution to \eqref{ODE0}.
+This implies that asymptotically, MSGD is $\frac{1}{1-\mu}$ faster than SGD to converge to the neighborhood of a stationary point given the same initialization.
+Intuitively, with the help of the momentum, the algorithm makes more progress along the descent direction, and therefore momentum can accelerate the algorithm asymptotically.

-Moreover, given $H^{(1)}(0)\neq0$, $H(t)$ converges to $H^*=e_1$ as $t\rightarrow \infty$. \end{corollary} Corollary \ref{col1} implies that \emph{when not initialized at saddle points or minima, the algorithm asymptotically converges to the global optimum.} However, such a deterministic ODE-based approach is insufficient to characterize the local algorithmic behavior, since the noise of the stochastic gradient diminishes as $\eta\rightarrow 0$.
+However, since the noise of the stochastic gradient diminishes as $\eta\rightarrow 0,$ such a deterministic ODE-based approach is insufficient to analyze the local behavior of MSGD around stationary points where the noise plays a dominant role over the vanishing gradient.
 Thus, we resort to the following SDE-based approach for a more precise characterization.